Neurons Bots editor

 A connector condition can help to filter endpoints as they progress through the stages.
 For multiple type stages the connector condition does not remove result elements so no data is modified.

-- Has automatic description: Select to display the condition parameters on the connector line.
-Displays in the language as per the Ivanti Neurons logged in profile.
+• Has automatic description: Select to display the condition parameters on the connector line.
+Displays in the language as configured in the Ivanti Neurons logged in profile.

 Connection